Spango Valley

 Spango Valley is a steep sided valley to the south-west of Greenock, Scotland.
-It runs approximately south west to north east for around 1.5 mi from the confluence of the Spango Burn and Kip Water near Dunrod Farm, to Ravenscraig at the present day Aileymill Gardens.
+It runs approximately south west to north east for around 1.5 mi uphill from the confluence of the Spango Burn and Kip Water near Dunrod Farm, to Ravenscraig at the present day Aileymill Gardens.
 A small stream known as the Spango Burn, runs along the valley floor.
 The originally meandering burn has been channelised and straightened for much of its length as it runs south west through the valley.

 IBM

 IBM opened a factory in the valley in 1954 to manufacture typewriters and other office equipment.
 The factory expanded along the valley floor through the 60s, 70s, 80s and 90s, extending to 1 mi in length at its peak as the business moved from typewriters to bank terminals and eventually to Personal Computers in the early 1980s.
 The 1954 factory was built on the site of Kingston Farm, the final building to be constructed by IBM was a call centre, on the site of Spango Farm, which was demolished to make way for it.
 Remaining farms in the valley are Dunrod, Chrisswell, Flatterton and Leitchland.

 By 2009, the IBM factory was partially demolished as parts of the PC manufacturing business were sold to other companies.
 Around this time, the site and remaining buildings were sold by IBM and rebranded as Valley Park, from whom IBM leased some of the buildings that they still occupied.
 Another occupant on the site at that time was the National Microelectronics Institute.
 IBM completely vacated the site in October 2016 and moved to the east end of Greenock.

 By September 2020, all buildings on the former IBM campus had been demolished.